yagupta77/MERN-main/README.md

- Create a web application where a user can apply for a job with his details and CV, after submission of application it will be sent to reviewer and approver for application in a flow of one-by- one(reviewer1-&gt;reviewer2-&gt;reviewer3-&gt;Approver).
+ a web application where a user can apply for a job with his details and CV, after submission of application it will be sent to reviewer and approver for application in a flow of one-by- one(reviewer1-&gt;reviewer2-&gt;reviewer3-&gt;Approver).